Flow¶

 Предупреждение

-This element will consume the whole flow.
+This element will consume the entire flow.

 Consume the flow and yield values in reverse order.

-class Slice(*args)[исходный код]
+- class Slice(*args)[исходный код]¶

 Slice data flow from start to stop with step.